Notes on Causation, Comparison, and Regression

 \subsection{Weighting.}

-\textbf{6.2 \emph{Weighting.}} In the two aforementioned regression methods, we started with an outcome model and then considered its implied weights to understand how these methods attempt to mimic a randomized experiment.
-Alternatively, acknowledging that the true outcome model is unknown, we can instead consider directly weighting the treatment and control groups without specifying an outcome model \citep{rosenbaum1987model}.
-The most commonly used weighting method is based on modeling the probability of treatment assignment, or propensity score, using the observed covariates \citep{rosenbaum1983central}.
-If the model for the propensity score is correct, then in large samples we can unbiasedly estimate the average treatment effect by simply weighting the observations by the inverse of their propensity score estimates.
+In the two aforementioned regression methods, we started with an outcome model and then considered its implied weights to understand how these methods attempt to mimic a randomized experiment.
+Alternatively, acknowledging that the true outcome model is unknown, we can instead consider directly weighting the treatment and control groups without explicitly specifying an outcome model \citep{rosenbaum1987model}.
+The most commonly used weighting method is based on modeling the probability of treatment assignment, or propensity score, using the observed covariates \citep{rosenbaum1983central}.\footnote{More formally, for estimating the ATT, a subject with covariate $x$ receives a weight of 1 if treated and a weight $\frac{\hat{e}(x)}{1-\hat{e}(x)}$ if not treated, where $\hat{e}(x)$ is the value of the estimated propensity score for the subject.} If the model for the propensity score is correct, then in large samples we can unbiasedly estimate the average treatment effect by simply weighting the observations by the inverse of their propensity score estimates.

 Does the above weighting procedure create a sample that looks as if it came from a randomized experiment?
 For a correctly specified propensity score model, (i) the weights balance, in large samples, the entire joint distribution of the observed covariates between the two groups. (ii) They also balance each group relative to the target (i.e., treated) population.
 With an incorrect model, however, large imbalances between the groups and relative to the target may exist for some covariates or their transformations. (iii) The propensity score is, by definition, non-negative and hence, for any reasonable propensity score model (correct or incorrect) the resulting effect estimates are sample-bounded. (iv) The resulting weights can be extreme and highly variable across individuals, especially when there is a lack of overlap in covariate distributions between the treatment and control groups.